SSoundSlicr

 Why Browser-Based Normalization Is Private

 SoundSlicr follows a browser-first model.
-In the MVP, your audio file is selected from your device and processed locally with browser APIs and FFmpeg WASM where normalization is needed.
+In the current version, your audio file is selected from your device and processed locally with browser APIs and FFmpeg WASM where normalization is needed.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for audio normalization.
 This model is useful for private drafts, voice notes, meeting snippets, and internal recordings, but you should still use a trusted device and keep the original file.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.